armory/documentation/_spinnaker/pacrd.md

 # ...
 ```

+## v0.1.x - v0.4.0

+### Applications

+- Documentation for available Application spec fields must be
+found in the installation manifest for this controller.
+You can do so by
+grepping for `applications.pacrd.armory.spinnaker.io` in the installation
+manifest.
+Fields are documented under `spec.validation.openAPIV3Schema`.

+### Pipelines

 - Documentation for available Pipeline spec fields must be
 found in the installation manifest for this controller.
 You can do so by
 grepping for `pipelines.pacrd.armory.spinnaker.io` in the installation